YouTube TV is Google’s answer to a TV streaming service and it’s available to everyone who lives in the United States.

 That said, while YouTube TV has capitalized on the cord-cutting zeitgeist, it wasn't the only streaming service in town: PlayStation Vue and Sling TV both arrived on the scene earlier, but stumbled in delivering an ideal experience.

-That's where YouTube TV has succeeded - it's delivered a better experience from the first day, and has found some 800,000 subscribers along the way.
+That's where YouTube TV has succeeded.
+It's delivered a better experience from the first day, and has amassed more than 3 million subscribers along the way.

 So how is YouTube TV different?

-Loading up the service for the first time, we were recommended shows like Archer, The Big Bang Theory, The Simpsons and many more.
-We easily found enough content to keep us entertained for the time-being, plus will have plenty to watch next time we log-on thanks to YouTube TV's stellar Cloud DVR.
+Loading up the service for the first time, we easily found enough content to keep us entertained for the time-being, plus will have plenty to watch next time we log-on thanks to YouTube TV's stellar Cloud DVR.

 Cloud DVR, if you've never heard that term before, allows you to record your favorite shows as they air and save them, well, to the cloud so that you can watch them later.
 It’s TiVo, but everything’s online.